 Under Mimi's step by step guidance you will discover that creating these traditional Burmese dishes is possible at home.

 What happens in a cooking class?

-Mimi, your teacher will show you how to cook a curry, a noodle dish, a stir fry and an entree - you, yourself will do the cooking during the group session.
+Mimi, your culinary teacher will show you how to cook a curry, a noodle dish, a stir fry and an entree - you, yourself will be able to have a hands-on experience and complete the cooking during the group session.

 At the end you can enjoy your dishes over a glass of wine or if time is short, you can take it home to enjoy.

 This fabulous class will last for around 3 hours.

 What a great experience!
 A group of 8 friends booked into Burmese House one Saturday for cooking lessons with owner, Mimi.
 And what a fabulous day it was!

 Having eaten and enjoyed the delicious fresh flavours of Mimi's cooking over many years, we were keen for her to reveal her secrets.

 During the session we made four dishes that included prawns, chicken and vegetarian options.